dhanashree010804/dhanashree010804/README.md

 - 🤝 I’m looking for help with **Advanced Python techniques, Machine Learning model optimization, and Best practices for software development.**

-- 💬 Ask me about **Machine Learning, Web Development, and Image Processing techniques.**
+- 💬 Ask me about **Machine Learning, Web Development, and Web Development technologies.**

 - 📫 How to reach me: **dhanashreegiriya2013@gmail.com**